jimidorcas/jimidorcas/README.md

 **Cybersecurity Analyst | SOC Monitoring | Threat Detection | Incident Response | Security Awareness**

 I help organisations strengthen their defenses through **threat detection, vulnerability management, and security awareness initiatives**.
-My focus lies in bridging the gap between technology and people - building systems that not only detect threats, but also educate users to prevent them.
+My focus lies in bridging the gap between technology and people - building systems that not only detect threats, but also educate users to prevent them

 ---